What are the Dangers of EMDR Therapy?

 Having trouble sleeping.

-It’s also common to have trouble sleeping after EMDR therapy.
-This is because the memories that are being processed can be emotionally intense.
+It’s also common to have trouble sleeping after online EMDR therapy.
+This is because the brain is processing emotionally intense memories.
 Your therapist will likely give you tips on managing this side effect.

 New memories or feelings.

-EMDR therapy may also bring up new memories or feelings you were not expecting.
-This is normal and to be expected.
+Online EMDR therapy may also bring up new memories or feelings you were not expecting.
 Your therapist will help you process these new memories and emotions in a safe and supportive environment.

-One of the most common misconceptions about EMDR therapy is that it is dangerous.
+One of the most common misconceptions about online EMDR therapy is that it is dangerous.
 This is because people mistakenly believe that the eye movement will cause them to relive the trauma.
-However, this is not the case!
-The eye movement is simply a way to help your brain process the trauma.
-Therefore, you will not relive the trauma during EMDR therapy.
+However, this is not the case.
+Eye movement is simply a way to help your brain process the trauma.
+Therefore, you will not relive the trauma during online EMDR therapy.

 It will make you feel worse.

-Another common misconception about EMDR therapy is that it will make you feel worse before you feel better.
-This is also not true!
-EMDR therapy may be emotionally intense, but it is not meant to make you feel worse.
-The goal of EMDR therapy is to help you process the trauma and reduce the negative emotions associated with it.
+Another common misconception about online EMDR therapy is that it will make you feel worse before you feel better.
+This is also not true.
+Online EMDR therapy may be emotionally intense, yet it is not meant to make you feel worse.
+The goal of online EMDR therapy is to help you process the trauma and reduce the unwanted emotions associated with it.

-A third misconception is that EMDR therapy is only for people with PTSD.
+A third misconception is that online EMDR therapy is only for people with PTSD.
 This is also not true.
-EMDR therapy can be helpful for people with anxiety, depression, and other mental health issues.
+Online EMDR therapy can be helpful for people with anxiety, depression, and other mental health concerns.

 It will plant memories that aren’t true.

-A final misconception about EMDR therapy is that it will plant memories that aren’t true.
-This is not the case!
-EMDR therapy may help you remember things you had forgotten, but it will not plant false memories.
+A final misconception about online EMDR therapy is that it will plant memories that aren’t true.
+This is not the case.
+Online EMDR therapy may help you remember things you had forgotten, but it will not plant false memories.

-There are many reasons why someone might want to try EMDR therapy.
+There are many reasons why someone might want to try online EMDR therapy.

 Minimal talking is required for it to be effective.

-One of the benefits of EMDR therapy is that minimal talking is required for it to be effective.
+Online EMDR does not require much talking for it to be effective.
 There is no need to tell your story in detail or relive the trauma.
-This can be helpful for people who have a hard time talking about their trauma.
+This can be helpful for you if you’re having a hard time talking about your trauma.

 It can help you process your past.